 - Alpha-D-glucopyranose

 - Beta-D-glucopyranose

 - Beta-D-fructofuranose

 - Beta-D-ribofuranose

-- (See "External Links" on the class web page for links to these structures).
+- (See "Course Related Web Sites" under "Resources" on the class web page for links to these structures).

 Mutarotation

 - Hemiacetals are in equilibrium with the open chain form. - See Figure 7.5 - One anomer dissolved in water will equilibrate to a mixture of the two anomers - Because the optical rotation of the solution changes as the anomers equilibrate, the phenomenon is called mutarotation.